 23. And taking the blind man’s hand, he led him out of the village.
 And he spat into his eyes, and when he had laid his hands on him, he asked him if he could see anything.”

 24. And when he looked up, he said, “I see men, for I see something like trees walking around!”

 25. Then he laid hands on his eyes again, and made him look up.
 And his sight was restored, and he saw everyone very clearly.

 26. And he sent him to his home, saying, “Don’t go into the village or tell anybody in the village.”

 ¶27.
-Then Jesus and his disciples went out to the villages of Caesarea Philippi, and on the way, he questioned his disciples, saying to them, “Who do men say that I am?”
+Then Jesus and his disciples went to the villages of Caesarea Philippi, and on the way, he questioned his disciples, saying to them, “Who are men saying I am?”

-28. They answered, “John the Baptizer, and others say Elijah, and others, one of the prophets.”
+28. And they answered, “John the Baptizer, and others say Elijah, and others, one of the prophets.”